Architecture¶

 RPC Dart follows a layered architecture that separates concerns and provides flexibility in how components communicate.
-Understanding this architecture will help you build better applications and make informed decisions about transport selection and service design.
+Understanding this architecture helps you build better applications and choose the right transport and service design patterns.

 RPC Dart's architecture consists of several layers, each with specific responsibilities: